Bullet Scars

-Bullet Scars is a 1942 American film produced and distributed by Warner Bros.
+Bullet Scars is a 1942 American crime film produced and distributed by Warner Bros.
+Pictures.
 It was directed by D. Ross Lederman with top-billed stars Regis Toomey, Adele Longmire and Howard da Silva.

 Plot

 Gangster Frank Dillon is on the run with his gang after a bank robbery in which one of them, Joe Madison, sustained a serious bullet wound and a fractured skull.
 The gang stops at a doctor's office, but when the doctor tries to call the police to report the gunshot wound, Dillon kills him.

 Dillon hides in a lodge and sends for nurse Nora Madison, who comes because she is Joe's sister.
 Knowing that she does not have the skill to treat her brother, she insists on a doctor.
 Dillon finds Dr. Steven Bishop, who is preparing to leave for a research assignment.
 Dillon promises to build Bishop a complete research lab and pay him $500 a month if he will stay and heal Joe.
 He pretends that it was he who accidentally shot Joe, and that he now wants a doctor on hand to look after Joe and his friends while they are staying at the cabin.
 Bishop accepts, not realizing who Dillon is.

 Bishop and Nora operate on Joe, who remains paralyzed and unable to speak, but can answer questions by blinking his eyes.
 Bishop and Nora gradually become closer, much to Dillon's displeasure, as he feels that Nora belongs to him.
 Nora tries to warn Bishop about Dillon, but is constrained by members of the gang always watching them, but gradually Bishop begins to understand who Dillon is and, when Joe dies, Nora explains that Dillon will now kill them both.
 They conceal Joe's death, and Bishop asks Dillon to send two members of the gang to the pharmacist for medicine.
 Bishop writes a prescription in what he tells Dillon is pharmaceutical Latin, but it is actually information about the gang's location.

 The pharmacist calls the sheriff, who calls in state troopers, resulting in a climactic shootout in which the gang is wiped out.
 Bishop and Nora find their happy ending.